open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 * During (T<sub>n+1</sub>, T<sub>n+2</sub>], we reported `35`.
 * During (T<sub>n+2</sub>, T<sub>n+3</sub>], we reported `76`.

-In the above case, the backend system could tell that there was likely a system restart (and the counter was reset to zero) during (T<sub>n+1</sub>, T<sub>n+2</sub>], so it has chance to adjust the data to:
+In the above case, a backend system could tell that there was likely a system restart (and the counter was reset to zero) during (T<sub>n+1</sub>, T<sub>n+2</sub>], so it has chance to adjust the data to: